TN-1/Kode_Desktop/README.md

 Kode is released under the GPL V3 licence and incorporates components and libraries licenced under the MIT licence.

 # Contributing
-I welcome input and codes contributions.
+I welcome input and code contributions.
 Create a pull request and ill check it out :)